-GAGOHS - Gr antee Project Number: TSP-2025-GA-00-25 Project Name & Description 402TSP: Teen Traffic Safety Program To fund staff and activities for statewide comprehensive safety programs designed to reduce motor vehicle related traffic crashes, injuries, and fatalities related to teen driving.
+GAGOHS - Grantee Project Number: TSP-2025-0 TSP-2025-GA-00-25 Project Name & Description 402TSP: Teen Traffic Safety Program To fund staff and activities for statewide comprehensive safety programs designed to reduce motor vehicle related traffic crashes, injuries, and fatalities related to teen driving.
 Countermeasure Strategy Mass-Media Campaign Communications on Outreach and Distracted Driving Youth Program Organization Type State Funding Source Amount P & A Promised Project Information BIL 402 TSP \$282,883.31 No No Eligible Use of Funds To fund staff and activities for statewide comprehensive safety programs designed to reduce motor vehicle related traffic crashes and eliminate serious injuries and fatalities related to teen driving.

-Children and Parent Resource Group, Inc Project Number: TSP-2025-GA-01-00

-Project Name & Description

-Countermeasure Strategy Mass-Media Campaign Communications on Outreach and Distracted Driving Youth Program Programs to Assist Parents/Guardians of Young Drivers

-Organization Type Non-profit

-Funding Source Amount P & A Promised Project

-Information BIL 402 TSP \$400,000.00 No No

-Eligible Use of Funds of Project will fund an interactive 3D safe driving experience for teens on how to drive safety and eliminate distractions and impaired driving.
+Children and Parent Resource Group, Inc Pro ject Number: TSP-2025-GA-01-00 Project Name & Description Life Changing Experience Community Education Project Cinema Drive and Smart Driver, an exciting, interactive 3D safe-driving experience for teens educating them on how to drive safely, eliminate distractions, impaired driving and drugged driving Countermeasure Strategy Mass-Media Campaign Communications on Outreach and Distracted Driving Youth Program Programs to Assist Parents/Guardians of Young Drivers Organization Type Non-profit Funding Source Amount P & A Promised Project Information BIL 402 TSP \$400,000.00 No No Eligible Use of Funds Project will fund an interactive 3D safe driving experience for teens on how to drive safety and eliminate distractions and impaired driving.

-Grady Memor ial Hospital Corporation Project Number: FDLTSP-2025-GA-00-75 Shattered Dreams Shattered Dreams is a two-day, school-based program that promotes responsible decision-making among junior and senior high school students regarding underage drinking and impaired driving (driving after drinking or riding with a drunk driver) by showing them how irresponsible choices can end all dreams (it is important to note that the curriculum of this program can be tailored to the specific needs or current climate of each school).
-This will be a statewide program and specific schools are to be determined.
-Countermeasure Strategy Mass-Media Campaign Youth Program Programs to Assist Parents/Guardians of Young Drivers Organization Type Non-profit Funding Source Amount P & A Promised Project Information BIL 405d FDLTSP \$243,545.12 No No Eligible Use of Funds Funds will be used to conduct mock car crashes from distracted and impaired driving that result in severely injured patients who will be transported to the hospital ER.
+Grady Memori ial Hospital Corporatior 1 Project Number: FDLTSP-2025-GA-00-75 Project Name & Description impoired driving (driving ofter dripking or riding with a drupk driver) by chaving them have Countermeasure Strategy Mass-Media Campaign Youth Program Programs to Assist Parents/Guardians of Young Drivers Organization Type Non-profit Funding Source Amount P & A Promised Project Information BIL 405d FDLTSP \$243,545.12 No No Eligible Use of Funds Funds will be used to conduct mock car crashes from distracted and impaired driving that result in severely injured patients who will be transported to the hospital ER.
 Participating students will be provided an overnight stay at the hospital and experience first-hand the level of trauma that car crashes can cause.

-Put on the Bra akes, Inc Project Number: FDLTSP-2025-GA-00-80 Project Name & Description teenage drivers and their parents, the program aims to promote safe driving, to prevent injuries and to save lives.
+Put on the Bra akes, Inc Project Number: FDLTSP-2025-GA-00-80 Project Name & Description B.R.A.K.E.S.
+Teen Pro-Active Driving School B.R.A.K.E.S. is a free hands-on defensive driving program.
+The curriculum includes an array of defensive driving techniques, including crash avoidance, distracted driving, drop wheel/off road recovery, panic stops as well as car control and recovery.
+By training and educating teenage drivers and their parents, the program aims to promote safe driving, to prevent injuries and to save lives.
 We host dozens of schools at locations across the U.S. every year.
 This training will be available to students statewide.
-Countermeasure Strategy Programs to Assist Parents/Guardians of Young Drivers Hazard Perception Training Mass-Media Campaign Communications on Outreach and Distracted Driving Youth Program Organization Type Non-profit Funding Source Amount P & A Promised Project Information BIL 405d FDLTSP \$71,500.00 No No Funds will be used to educate parents and teen drivers using classroom discussion and learning, static presentation and modeling, and dynamic vehicle driving to educate parents on safe driving techniques with a focus on skills and language to better coach their teen drivers.
+Countermeasure Strategy Programs to Assist Parents/Guardians of Young Drivers Hazard Perception Training Mass-Media Campaign Communications on Outreach and Distracted Driving Youth Program Organization Type Non-profit Funding Source Amount P & A Promised Project Information BIL 405d FDLTSP \$71,500.00 No No Eligible Use of Funds Funds will be used to educate parents and teen drivers using classroom discussion and learning, static presentation and modeling, and dynamic vehicle driving to educate parents on safe driving techniques with a focus on skills and language to better coach their teen drivers.
 B.R.A.K.E.S. is a free hands-on defensive driving program.
 The curriculum includes an array of defensive driving techniques.